 It has been more than a year since the world has been put into a standstill by an unseen foe – the COVID-19 virus which crippled the world’s economy.
 Thousands of businesses were forced to shut down, millions of people lost their jobs, and trillions of dollars of debts were availed by governments to fund and support their people during the pandemic.
 As countries try to mitigate the impact of the pandemic in their economies, a report from the World Bank finds that although the global economy is expected to recover in 2021 from the Covid-19 induced recession, progress will be slow and subdued especially with the slow pace of vaccinations among countries, threats of resurgence, and accumulation of debts incurred.

-In its effort to lessen the effect of the pandemic on its economy, the Philippine government pinned its hope to economic recovery by sustaining infrastructure development maintaining the pace of the “Build, Build, Build program”.
+In its effort to lessen the effect of the pandemic on its economy, the Philippine government pinned its hope to economic recovery by sustaining infrastructure development such as the South Luzon Expressway maintaining the pace of the “Build, Build, Build program”.
 Given its high multiplier effect, the government believes that it will be the main driver of rebuilding the domestic economy.
 Last December 2020, the 17.92 kilometer Skyway Stage 3 – linking north and south Luzon was opened.
-It improved the travel time from three (3) hours to just thirty (30) minutes thus easing the movement of people and goods across the National Capital Region.
+This elevated expressway improved the travel time from three (3) hours to just thirty (30) minutes thus easing the movement of people and goods across the National Capital Region.
 Ongoing construction of the 1.2-kilometer road that will connect the 18-kilometer Skyway Stage 3 to the ongoing 8-kilometer North Luzon Expressway connector will further link the northern and southern parts of Metro Manila.

-Skyway Stage 3 is one of the largest and most ambitious infrastructure project to date.
+Skyway Stage 3 is one of the largest and most ambitious infrastructure project to date by the government and San Miguel Corporation.
 It elevated accessibility of goods and services and plays a vital role in providing a seamless link between north and south unlocking the potential of the provinces it serviced.
 At full capacity, with seven lanes available, skyway can easily handle 50 percent of EDSA’s traffic or 200,000 vehicles per day which will help in decongesting Metro Manila traffic.
 The traffic problem according to the Japan International Cooperation Agency (JICA) economic costs are pegged at P3.5 billion daily and could increase to P5.4 billion daily by 2035 unless interventions are made.
 The cost we lose daily can be used to fund other government projects and generate more income.

 The creation of more jobs will help in encouraging Filipinos to go back to their provinces – which is also part of the government’s program – the Balik Probinsya Program.
 The program is a government initiative that supports equity in resources and opportunities for those who live in Metro Manila as well as those in the province.
 Two of the most compelling reason to consider in going back to the province is the lower cost of living and the opportunity to avail affordable house and lots.